Ghana Medical Trip

 - Clothing (see dress code below)

 - Medications – Important: all medications for personal use need to be packed in your hand luggage in their original containers.

 - Personal items

 - Small items to entertain the kids at the clinic e.g. bubbles, soccer balls & pump, stickers, paint

 International flights typically allow 2 bags with a maximum weight of 23kg (50 lbs) each.
-We will confirm the specific the limit for this trip at a later date.
+We will confirm the specific limit for this trip at a later date.

-- On past trips we’ve asked some of our team members to bring an additional bag with medical supplies for the clinics.
+- On past trips, we’ve asked some of our team members to bring an additional bag with medical supplies for the clinics.

 - We have experienced delays with luggage transfer, so we recommend you pack essential toiletries and 2-3 days’ worth of clothing in your carry-on luggage.

 We advise extreme caution when consuming tap water, ice cubes, and fresh produce that would have been washed with local water, which is often taken from wells and not treated thoroughly.
 Do not use tap water for brushing your teeth.
-Drink bottled water and beverages only after checking for proper a seal.
+Drink bottled water and beverages only after checking for a proper seal.